Cypriot Plank figure: (Middle Bronze Age I) 2000 - 1850 BC

 The almost flat idols known as Plank Figures were first found in 1913, but now nearly 300 have been found representing a production of about 350 years.
 They date from the end of the Early Bronze Age (Early Cypriot III A) but continued into the start of the Middle Bronze Age (MC I & II).
-This one, a so called "shoulder type" figure, may be Early (2100-1900 BC).
-Most, like this, are incised Red Polished Ware and most came from the North and North-Central Cyprus, though a few stone ones exist from the south-west.
+This one, a so called "shoulder type" figure, may be a slightly later example of the classic type in that it has arms.
+The narrow head/neck is unique.
+This, like most Plank Figures is incised Red Polished Ware and most came from the North and North-Central Cyprus, though a few stone ones exist from the south-west.
 In the MC II period some were also made in White Painted ware or Plain ware.

 Priscilla Keswani has convincingly argued that, at least from ECIII (when plank figures began to be produced) most burials were double, starting with a simple interment, then after an interval in which had allowed the bones to have been cleansed of their rotting flesh, and materials to be collected for the funeral, a much larger funeral with feasting and lavish grave goods in which the bones would have been put into the family or "kin group" tomb.
 This would be in line with many known societies and according to the classic anthropological theories of Robert Hertz, would have celebrated the rebirth of the spirit as an ancestor.

-My figure has a uniquely tall, narrow neck/head (as attested by Vassos Karageorghis), similar to the head/necks of double headed figures.
-Since those are thought to derive from the Middle Bronze Age, along with modelled vestigial arms, this figure may derive from the Middle Bronze Age.
-It has a left breast and I have had the right one restored.
+My figure has a uniquely tall, narrow neck/head (as attested by Vassos Karageorghis), similar to the head/necks of double and triple headed figures which are exclusively from Lapithos and Denia near the North coast (but also, with its long neck returns to the form of Chalcolithic cruciform figures).
+Since multi headed planks are thought to have been made in the mid Middle Bronze Age, along with modelled vestigial arms, this figure may derive from the Middle Bronze Age and possibly in that area.
+However the inclusion of arms relates it more to Central Cyprus .

 Until fairly recently these figures were all considered to be female and identified as Earth Mother figures and fertility figures, even though only one third have breasts and only two have (ambiguous) genitals.
 Also unlike the Chalcolithic figurines, which similarly only sometimes show breasts, these austere angular depictions make unlikely fertility figures.
 Consequently this identification has been challenged by L Talalay & T Cullen who argued that an ambiguous sexuality might have been intended.
 Possibly this would have allowed them to have a more complex and varied social and ritual function.
 Certainly they must have been magical objects and may have ensured the continuity of human existence.
 In many cultures symbols can have different meanings in different circumstances, such as concentric-circles for the Australian Walbiri people, which can mean vagina, waterhole, campsite or entry into another world.
 Many double-headed plank figures, found in one area by the North coast, may represent a symbolic marriage or some spiritual double-ness, or may derive from a two headed Chalcolithic deity.
 However see my interpretation below.